 Hey!
 Thanks for reading this far.
 This chapter is still in progress, so if you've got any tips, please tell me.
 I'll try to take them into consideration.
 Thanks again.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TreasureMyHeartWrite a Review